|

 fit.

-Think of chaos and filth, therefore,
+Think of cleanliness and order,

-as aspects of the demonic, whereas cleanliness and
+therefore, as aspects of the holy, whereas clutter and filth are aspects of the

-of a holy life, you will be pained to see dirt and disorder
+your environment as an aspect of a holy life, you will be pained to see dirt and

 Although your mother was a meticulous